Regular Languages in the Sliding Window Model: Property testing in the sliding window model

-\subsection{Sliding window testers with two-sided error}
+\subsubsection{Sliding window testers with two-sided error}

-Next, we will construct for every regular language a randomized sliding window tester with two-sided error and Hamming gap $\epsilon n$ that uses $\O(1/\epsilon)$ bits (\Cref{theorem:two-sided}).
+In this section, we will prove \Cref{theorem:two-sided-general-HG}.
+We will construct for every regular language a randomized sliding window tester with two-sided error and Hamming gap $\gamma(n)$ that uses $\O(\log(n/\gamma(n)))$ bits assuming the window size $n$ satisfies $\gamma(n) \geq c$ for a suitably chosen constant.
 We still assume that the regular language $L$ is recognized by an rDFA $\B = (Q,\Sigma,F,\delta,q_0)$ whose nontransient SCCs have uniform period $g \ge 1$.
 Furthermore, we again use the constant $t$ from \Cref{cor:gt}.